Filtration = DSB/LR/O (Deep Sand Bed / Live Rock / Overflow system):

 72" x 24":

-You can add your dry sand products to your tank at any time, even if there is no water in the tank.
-You will want to rinse the dry sand products before placing in your tank.
+If you choose dry (not live) sand you will need to rinse it to remove dust particles before placing in your tank or you'll end up with a milkshake in your tank.
 I like to fill a 5 gallon pail 1/2 way with sand then overfill the bucket with water.
 As the water is overflowing the pail I stir the sand.
 This allows only the dust particles to float away with the water.
 Rinse only until the water looks like watered down milk.
-Do not rinse any live sand product.
-Do not add your live sand until your tank is up running with the proper salinity & temperature to keep the bacteria alive.